yanshay/SpoolEase/README.md

 - Soldering tools
 - Power adapter capable of 2A current at 5V + USBC Cable (don't use the USB port on the printer!)
 - 3D Model of SpoolEase case - TBD
-- (Optional) 3D Model of spool with place for NFC sticker tags - TBD
+- (Optional) 3D Model of spool with place for NFC sticker tags - [https://makerworld.com/en/models/1138678](https://makerworld.com/en/models/1138678)

 - NFC Tags (Ntag215) – Available in different types and qualities, including paper and PET stickers, typically round with a 25mm diameter.
 It’s recommended to test a few before purchasing in bulk.
 If using a dryer, ensure the adhesive is durable enough or choose a mounting method that prevents the stickers from falling off.